UA-141369524-4

 Because in most situations others wouldn’t react that way.
 This can center you to be your own healer instead of wrapped in the drama of your minds’ thoughts.

-Question (and ponder in wonder) if your position comes from the needs and wants you didn’t receive from your past.
+Question and wonder if your today position in your situations posing conflict comes from the needs and wants you didn’t receive from your past.
+Likely that’s the case.

 2.Remind yourself to distant your Younger Self mind and thoughts from your forming better ones (that turn into attitudes and habits).

-If you find yourself behaving or even mimicking sounding like a child or when you were younger, then that’s a sign that healing is needed somewhere along the line.
+If you find yourself behaving, mimicking, or sounding like a child reminiscent of when you were younger, then that’s a sign that healing is needed somewhere along the line.

-Just think, if you were playing with a child, you’d play with the child in a way that entertains them, but you wouldn’t mimic how you sounded when you were 4 years old to them, but could change your voice to a Muppet or cartoon character for entertainment value.
+Consider if you were playing with a child, you’d play with the child in a way that entertains them, but you wouldn’t mimic to them how you sounded when you were 4 years old, but could change your voice to a Muppet or cartoon character for entertainment value.

 In this mature way of an adult acting playful (child-like but not childish), you’re drawing from a present place of creative acting, and not from your 4-year old mind.

-Today is a new day, but you have to tell your mind that constantly or keep questioning.
+Today is a new day, but you have to tell your mind that constantly so it becomes automatic.
+Also, keep questioning why you act or react the way you do.

-The files never get completely deleted but they can show up with new insight and then get re-archived, so the effect they have is more historical fact than attached emotional turmoil.
+The old brain files never get completely deleted but they can show up with new insight and then get re-archived, so the effect they have is more historical fact than attached emotional turmoil.

 Think of when you tell your sad story the first time, you may have trouble forming words over tears or anger, but then if you were to give a Ted Talk, by practicing over and over again, the story becomes less traumatic if you keep re-telling your mind-body-soul the story in different, impactful ways (getting rid of every last bit of pain and resentment).

-You’re a new person today and how much change and transformation you made and keep making is dependent on your desire to grow and change.
+You’re a new person today and remind yourself how far you’ve come with change and transformation you made.

 3.Observe and be aware when you react a certain way that creates discord in you or with others.
 Is how you’re behaving, rational or fearful baggage you’re carrying?